 - Each Data Store is its own database, with its own unique user

-- Data Stores are only accessible from our internal servers, and are not external-facing
+- Data Stores are only accessible from our internal servers and are not external-facing

 - Upon disconnecting a Data Store, all tables and data are immediately deleted

 Currently, Data Stores only support up to one million rows of data.
 This is by design, as they’re intended to be summary/aggregate tables, which ideally don’t get too big.
-They’re a helpful tool that covers about 80% of use cases but is definitely not a full Extract, Transform, and Load (ETL) solution.
+They’re a helpful tool that cover about 80% of use cases but is definitely not a full Extract, Transform, and Load (ETL) solution.
 If you need larger aggregate tables, you’re entering ETL territory and need to perform those actions on your database or warehouse.
 Keep reading to see our tips for doing this.